Socially Responsible Investing with Wealthfront

 The ETFs used in our Socially Responsible portfolios score significantly better than those used in our Classic portfolios on both ESG quality and carbon intensity, with the exception of the corporate bonds category.
 The ETF used to represent this asset class in the Socially Responsible portfolios (SUSC) has a slightly higher carbon intensity score than the ETF used in the Classic portfolios (LQD).
-This is because the index that SUSC tracks is designed to increase the weighted average of the overall ESG score, and environmental factors are only one part of the overall score.
+This is because the index that SUSC tracks is designed to increase the weighted average of the overall ESG quality score, and environmental factors are only one part of the overall score.

 Table 3 shows the realized performance of the ETF representing each of these asset classes in both the Classic and Socially Responsible portfolios.
 The annualized return and volatility values are measured using daily data starting from the inception date of the ETF used in the Socially Responsible portfolios and ending on August 31, 2021.
 There is no clear pattern in the performance of the SRI ETFs compared to the standard funds.
 In some cases, the SRI ETF has had better performance or lower volatility, while in other cases the opposites are true.
 Although the comparison periods of three to five years are fairly short, the lack of any pattern in the performance numbers reinforces our expectation that the performance of the SRI ETFs should be similar to that of the standard funds — and that the performance of portfolios composed of SRI ETFs should be similar to the performance of portfolios constructed using the standard funds.
 Note that the realized returns include fees, which are also shown in the table.
 The fees of socially responsible ETFs we have chosen are between 0.04% and 0.15% higher than their non-SRI counterparts — still well below the average expense ratio of 0.66% for actively managed mutual funds, as reported by Morningstar.